List of The Critic characters: Jeremy Hawke

-Jeremy is an Australian actor, and is Jay's best friend since Jay gave his first film its only positive review.
-Best known as the star of the "illogical, blasphemous, and ultra-violent" Crocodile Gandhi series, he has starred in multiple action films and played former president James Monroe (as a spoof of James Bond e.g. "Monroe, James Monroe").
-He has a twin sister, Olivia Newton-Hawke (Morwenna Banks), who tries to win Jay's affection.
-He is a combination spoof of Australians Paul Hogan in terms of the exaggerated accent, and Mel Gibson with his luck with the ladies as well as his action film roles.
-His hidden shames: he's 43, uses elevator shoes to give the illusion of height, had allegedly fired a caterer for bringing the wrong kind of biscuit and has had extensive plastic surgery.
-He can also imitate the voice of Bullwinkle J. Moose.
+Jeremy Hawke (voiced by Maurice LaMarche) is an Australian actor, and is Jay's best friend since Jay gave his first film its only positive review.
+Best known as the star of the "illogical, blasphemous, and ultra-violent" Crocodile Gandhi series, Hawke has starred in multiple action films and played former president James Monroe (as a spoof of James Bond e.g. "Monroe, James Monroe").